MEDS - Medical Science

 Repeatable up to 8 credits.

 PREREQUISITE: WWAMI Medical Student.
-This course will cover normal and abnormal human development, reproductive functions including formation and maturation of ova and sperm, menstruation, normal pregnancy, and labor and delivery.
-Additionally, this course includes relevant fundamental scientific principles in pelvic anatomy, pathology, and pharmacology.
-WWAMI Medical Program
+(F) Covers normal and abnormal human development reproductive functions including formation and maturation of ova and sperm, menstruation, normal pregnancy, and labor and delivery.
+Provides information concerning infertility, family planning techniques, urinary disorders, and reproductive aging and demography of human population.
+Includes relevant fundamental scientific principles in pelvic anatomy, pathology, histology, imaging, and pharmacology

 MEDS 581 Farm to Clinician: A Culinary Medicine Approach to Healthcare: 1 Credits (1 Lec)